ben-ryder/athena/README.md

 ## Contributions
 This project is open source, not open contribution.
-This is a personal project currently so while your more than welcome to try it out and even raise bug reports and similar I'm not interested in external code contributions or feature requests right now.
+This is a personal project currently so while your more than welcome to try it out and raise bug reports and similar I'm not interested in external code contributions or feature requests right now.

 ## License